Game (2006 film)

 Game is a 2006 Telugu-language slice-of-life drama film directed by Ramprasad G. It stars Mohan Babu and Vishnu Manchu in lead roles with Shobana, Parvati Melton, Sumalatha and Giri Babu in supporting roles.
 The film's background score and soundtrack were composed by music composer, Joshua Sridhar.
 The soundtrack for the movie was released on 27 July 2006.
-The movie is based on Hollywood Movie Changing Lanes which was remade in three Indian languages, Taxi No. 9211 (2006) in Hindi, TN-07 AL 4777 (2009) in Tamil and this movie itself in Telugu.
-Unlike the previous versions, Game received negative reviews and failed at the box office.
-The film marked Shobana's return to Telugu films almost after a decade and eventually, this film ended up being her last Telugu film to date.
+The movie is a remake of Hindi movie Taxi No. 9211 (2006), which itself is based on the Hollywood movie Changing Lanes.
+Game received negative reviews and failed at the box office.
+The film marked Shobana's return to Telugu films almost after a decade and eventually, this film ended up being her last Telugu film, until the release of Kalki 2898 AD in 2024.